creepersaur/MapleFrame/readme.md

 }
 ```

-# Making it look like Dear Imgui
+# Making it look Maple

-If you want MapleFrame to look like DearImgui, you can use `WindowStyle::imgui()` to get a DearImgui styled window:
+If you want MapleFrame to look like red maple.
+Just use `WindowStyle::maple()`.
+(It uses DearImgui Style by default).

 ```rs
 use macroquad::prelude::*;